tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 ## Creating the Perfect Mock

 Before we create the mock, we need to create the class we'll be mocking.
-To make things interesting, let's have it subclass another class.

 {% highlight rb %}
 Cheese = Class.new